Ruby-Supremes/Superheroes_ezra/README.md

 ### Description

-Superheroes is a code challenge mainly ment to test the skills on working with rails API
+Superheroes is a code challenge mainly meant to test the concept on working with rails API.
+I have built a new rails project for tracking heroes and their superpowers.

 ### Table of content